atul-11-m/Money-Mentor/README.md

 A full-stack personal finance dashboard — upload a CSV bank statement to get interactive spending visualizations and a GPT-powered advisor chatbot.

-> MoneyMentor is a project I co-built with [@krishkb06].
-> This repo is my own copy, hosted on my profile, where I've continued the work —
-> refactoring the backend into a modular Flask API, adding the Tailwind dashboard,
-> and building the GPT text-to-SQL advisor.
+MoneyMentor is a project I co-built with [@krishkb06].
+This repo is my own copy, hosted on my profile, where I've continued the work, refactoring the backend into a modular Flask API, adding the Tailwind dashboard,and building the GPT text-to-SQL advisor.

 **Stack:** React (TypeScript) · Vite · Tailwind CSS · Recharts · Flask · SQLite · GPT